 When performing this procedure, the acupuncturist inserts very fine needles under the skin at locations that correspond to a pressure point.
 Because the needles themselves are very thin, the patient experiences very little discomfort.
 Before the insertion occurs, the acupuncturist makes sure that the needles are properly sterilized in order to avoid any type of infection.
 After the insertion, the needles may be gently moved or twirled in order to relieve any pressure or swelling that might be present in a particular area.
 In addition, the practitioner may also apply heat or a mild electric pulse to the needles inserted in the skin.
 Typically, they will remain in place for fifteen to thirty minutes while the patient lies still and relaxes.
 When removed, no sensation of discomfort is usually experienced.

-One may try acupuncture for symptomatic relief of a variety of diseases and conditions that include the following:
+One may try acupuncture for symptomatic relief of a variety of diseases and conditions that include the following (but not limited):

 - Chemotherapy-induced nausea and vomiting